Kobach launches US Senate bid in Kansas; some in GOP wary

-TOPEKA, KS (AP) -- Kris Kobach, nationally known as an advocate of tough immigration policies and a vocal supporter of President Donald Trump, launched a campaign Monday for the U.S. Senate in Kansas amid tepid support from some Republicans who voiced concern that his recent loss in the governor's race could threaten the party's majority.
+TOPEKA, KS (AP) -- Kris Kobach, a nationally known advocate of tough immigration policies and vocal supporter of President Donald Trump, launched a campaign Monday for the U.S. Senate in Kansas amid tepid support from some Republicans worried that his recent loss in the governor's race could threaten the party's Senate majority.

+Kobach promised during a kickoff speech in Leavenworth outside the Kansas City area to fight aggressively for a wall along the U.S-Mexico border and to shrink government.
+He promised that he would "lead the charge" for Trump's agenda and fight the political establishment in Washington as well.

-Kobach filed paperwork with the Federal Election Commission creating a campaign committee for a run at the Republican nomination next year and planned to make a speech Monday afternoon in Leavenworth, outside the Kansas City area.
+The speech came only hours after the 53-year-old Kobach filed paperwork with the Federal Election Commission creating a campaign committee for a run at the Republican nomination.
 He is seeking the seat held by four-term GOP Sen. Pat Roberts, who is not running for re-election.

-Kobach, the former Kansas secretary of state, confirmed in January that he was considering the Senate race, shortly after Roberts announced his plans.
-Some Republicans also speculated that he could land a prominent job in Trump's administration, but that hasn't materialized.
+"This is not a time for a quiet senator," Kobach told about 70 applauding supporters.
+"It's not a time for a senator who wants to make everybody happy and doesn't want to take a stand.
+It's not a time for a senator who's Republican-lite."

+Kobach, the former Kansas secretary of state, immediately faced questions about his electability, even though Republicans have not lost a Senate race in Kansas since 1932.
+He lost the governor's race last year to Democrat Laura Kelly.

 A spokesman for the National Republican Senatorial Committee, the political arm of the Senate GOP, made clear that the group opposes Kobach's candidacy.
 Republicans would be highly favored to retain Roberts' seat and they don't want to risk putting it in play as they defend their 53-47 majority in the chamber in next year's elections.

 "Just last year, Kris Kobach ran and lost to a Democrat," said the spokesman, Jesse Hunt.
-"Now, he wants to do the same and simultaneously put President Trump's presidency and Senate majority at risk.
-We know Kansans won't let that happen and we look forward to watching the Republican candidate they do choose win next fall."
+"Now, he wants to do the same and simultaneously put President Trump's presidency and Senate majority at risk."

-Even though Kobach's candidacy is likely to upset some fellow Republicans, he retains support among conservatives, particularly advocates of tough policies against illegal immigration.
-Kobach has long alienated GOP moderates, but even some conservatives soured on him after he lost the governor's race to Democrat Laura Kelly.

-"The last statewide campaign that Kris ran for governor could be described as disorganized and amateur at best," said Kansas Senate Majority Leader Jim Denning, a conservative Kansas City-area Republican.
-"We simply can't afford to give the Democrats another gift like we did with Laura Kelly in that governor's race."
+Kobach is not only a vocal supporter of Trump's plan to build a wall along the U.S.-Mexico border but an attorney for a private group trying to build sections of one.
+He advised Trump campaigns and has remained in regular contact with the president and the White House afterward.
+Kobach also served as vice chairman of Trump's short-lived national commission on election fraud.

+Some Republicans speculated that he could land a prominent job in Trump's administration, but that hasn't materialized, and Kobach said Monday that he doesn't intend to take one.

-Kobach's paperwork initially misspelled his first name as "Chris," but it was corrected two minutes later.
+But Some fellow Republicans view Kobach's campaign for governor and its fundraising as lackluster.
+Kobach's paperwork for the Senate campaign initially misspelled his first name as "Chris," but it was corrected later.

-Republicans haven't lost a U.S. Senate race in Kansas since 1932, and Kobach's supporters say his national profile on immigration would help in a race.
-Trump endorsed Kobach in last year's race for governor.
+Kobach dismissed the criticism as unwarranted and said a Senate race will be different, partly because the focus will be on different issues and partly because the presidential race will swell the number of voters.

+But even some conservatives soured on Kobach after the loss to Kelly, and he's alienated GOP moderates throughout his career.

 Earlier this year, with Kobach mulling the race, some top Republicans nudged U.S. Secretary of State Mike Pompeo, a former Kansas congressman, to enter the Senate race, but he said he was focused on his job as the nation's top diplomat.